AIDotNet/AntSK/README.en.md

 ## How do I get started?

+Login is the default login account and password

 Here I use Postgres as data storage and vector storage, because both the Semantic Kernel and Kernel Memory support it.
 Of course, you can switch to other ones.